Nonlocality, steering and quantum state tomography in a single experiment

+Therefore, it is important to experimentally classify states as entangled \cite{Friis2019}, steerable \cite{Bennet2012, Zeng2018, guo2019experimental, Designolle2020} or nonlocal \cite{ShalmLoopholefree, ZeilingerLoopholeFree2015, HansonLoopholeFree2015}.
+Typically, this requires three different experiments because the measurements tailored for detecting one form of nonclassicality generally are not well-suited for detecting another form of nonclassicality.
+For instance, the measurements optimal for violating the celebrated CHSH Bell inequality do not detect the steerability of any two-qubit isotropic state that is not already nonlocal \cite{Cavalcanti2015}.
+Another example is that correlations obtained from an optimal entanglement witness often admit a local-variable model when the measurement devices are no longer trusted.

+Focusing on two-qutrit systems, we develop a correlation witness that detects quantum correlations in all three scenarios (i-iii) simultaneously.
+Our nonclassicality criteria are strongly noise tolerant and can be implemented using a flexible number of measurements on each side.
+We experimentally demonstrate their usefulness by detecting entanglement, steering and nonlocality for increasingly noisy states in a single experiment.
+Moreover, we show that the same data also can be used to deduce quantitative bounds on the entanglement in scenarios (i-iii).

-We focus on two of the most symmetric quantum measurements, namely mutually unbiased bases (MUBs) \cite{Durt2010} and symmetric informationally complete measurements (SICs) \cite{Zauner, Renes2004}.
+Our protocol is based on mutually unbiased bases (MUBs) \cite{Durt2010} and symmetric informationally complete measurements (SICs) \cite{Zauner, Renes2004}.
 Two bases are said to be MUBs if the magnitude of the overlap between any two basis elements chosen from different bases is constant.
-In a given dimension $d$, there can be at most $d+1$ MUBs, which is a tomographically complete set \cite{Wootters1989}.
-In a similar spirit, a tomographically complete set of pure quantum states is called a SIC if the overlap between any two states has the same magnitude.
-MUBs and SICs are conceptually related (see e.g.~Refs.~\cite{Wootters2006, Bengtsson2010, Bengtsson2012, Beneduci2013, TavakoliSICcompound}) and they are at the heart of a vast scope of quantum information protocols.
-In particular, they are optimal measurements for quantum state tomography \cite{Wootters1989, Scott2006, Rehacek2004}; a fact that has prompted several experimental demonstrations \cite{Adamson2010, Giovannini2013, Medendorp2011, Pimenta2013, Bent2015, hou2015, hou2018, tang2020}.
+A set of $d+1$ MUBs in dimension $d$ is tomographically complete \cite{Wootters1989}.
+Similarly, a tomographically complete set of $d^2$ pure states is called a SIC if the overlap between any two states has the same magnitude.
+MUBs and SICs are conceptually related \cite{Wootters2006, Bengtsson2010, Bengtsson2012, Beneduci2013, TavakoliSICcompound}) and optimal for quantum state tomography \cite{Wootters1989, Scott2006, Rehacek2004}; which has prompted experimental demonstrations \cite{Adamson2010, Giovannini2013, Medendorp2011, Pimenta2013, Bent2015, hou2015, hou2018, tang2020}.

-For two-qubit systems, thanks to the simplicity provided by the Bloch sphere, these measurements are also optimal for some tests of quantum nonlocality \cite{Gisin2007, Plato}.
-Beyond this exceptional case, there are no known Bell inequalities in which complete sets of MUBs and SICs are optimal choices of measurements.
-Generally, it is challenging to construct Bell inequalities for tomographically complete measurements beyond dimension two.
-Notably, however, there are Bell inequalities that on one side are tailored for SICs \cite{Tavakoli2019}, but the optimal measurements on the other side are less natural.